 At the back of the neck, inside the Anorak, is a small loop so the Anorak can be hung from a peg.
 We added this loop at the request of the Military, but I'd rather see the Anorak hung by crossing the sleeves, or by hanging from the Hood (particularly if hanging it up to dry)

 The Anorak can be folded so that the entire body and sleeves of the Anorak can fit inside the Hood, which can then be used for a pillow or seat.
 Folded this way, into a rough semi-circle, the Anorak also helps to form and stabilize the floor of a backpack.
 Advisor BJ Hagg was the one who told us about this, and he actually made a video to show us what he meant ... the video also gives a great sense of how meticulous are Military Contractors about their gear!

 People who ride -- horses, bikes or cars -- appreciate the side zips when seated.
-And for that matter, the side zips are also great in the office or restaurant
+And for that matter, the side zips are great no matter what you're seated upon

 In size Large, a FullWeight Anorak weighs about 3 pounds, 7 ounces (1.6 kg).
 In size Large, a MidWeight Anorak weighs about 2 pounds, 9 ounces (1.2 kg)